 Student Success | Antwone Cameron | |

-Goal 4: Strengthened Infrastructure | Administrative Services | Delmika Crenshaw |
+Goal 4 Strengthened Infrastructure: | Administrative Services | Delmika Crenshaw |

 Grants | Julia Siwierka | |

-Information and Technology Department | Donna R. Hart - Co-Chair | |
+ITD | Donna R. Hart - Co Chair | |

-College of Arts and Science | Chi Young Oh | |
+CAS | Chi Young Oh | |

 Business | Ehab Yamani | |

-Faculty Senate | Jubilee Dickson - Co-Chair | |
+Faculty Senate | Jubilee Dickson - Co Chair | |

-Goal 5: Cost Efficiencies and Diverse Revenue Streams | Budget Office | Charlie Grijalva |
+Goal 5 Cost Efficiencies and Diverse Revenue Streams: |

 Administration and Finance | Jaqueline Pointer - Chair | |